jrsalata/jrsalata.github.io/content/honors/reflection.md

 My time in the Honors college reinforced this with a few of the projects and experiences I completed.

-My [assembler](/honors/showcase2/), for example, was an application of thoery learned over two semesters.
+My [assembler](/honors/showcase2/), for example, was an application of theory learned over two semesters.
 It implemented design patterns from my Principles of Software Design course and the theories that we were learning in Computer Structures.
 I used this as an opportunity to learn about test driven development and other automated build tools.
 Am I an expert in test driven development or build tools?
 No. But I can learn more when I need to.

 One of my first projects was a simple package management system.
 You could log packages, pick them up, and mark their condition.
 When I built it, it took a lot of time and effort to get everything working.
 It was a bunch of new concepts that I was still learning about.

 Looking back, I see how much I've grown.
 What felt like a mountain of a project is now just a small hill.
 The more projects I complete, the more problems I overcome, the more mountains I climb, the easier the next one is and the harder future mountains can be.

 This was especially true during my internship at Resultant.
 Everything I learned, developed, and struggled with gave me the determination, ambition, and willingness to learn what I needed.
 I specifically mention that the struggles I faced while learning in school because the biggest struggles lead to the most memorable and important lessons.
-Despite how dificult some of the challenges were, I never gave up and continued to learn and develop.
+Despite how difficult some of the challenges were, I never gave up and continued to learn and develop.

 At Resultant, I worked with technologies and platforms I had no experience with.
 It was intimidating at first.
 I don't fully understand all of the details but I knew enough to know what I needed to learn.
 Every project from my simple package system to a complex assembler gave me the determination and wisdom to keep going and make an impact on the projects and teams I worked with.